sgothel/jogl-demos/src/redbook/src/glredbook11/README.txt

 in the OpenGL Programming Guide, 2nd Edition corresponding to OpenGL version 1.1.

-- All examples requires JDK 1.4.2 and javax.media.opengl (jogl)
+- All examples requires JDK 1.4.2 and com.jogamp.opengl (jogl)
   and a system dependent jogl-natives-*.jar to compile.
 - No ant build file is yet available.